kevbook/foundational-memory/research/v0-real-world-examples.md

 # Real World Examples

+LLMs & AI agents have "shallow" memory (Mem0 or Letta), which store facts or summaries.
+We support multi-hop reasoning, and enables AI to understand context, causality, and preference evolution over time. **This is the breakthrough.** Our memory system doesn’t just store facts, it learns the shape of knowledge itself.
+This is not incremental improvement, it’s a step toward human-like AI memory and reasoning.

 To illustrate the practical value of this architecture, we present several concrete lifestyle scenarios where the hybrid memory system enables truly personalized, context-aware AI assistance.

 ### Example 1: Personal Health & Wellness Companion